David Peterson: Politics

 Peterson was elected as the Liberal Member of Provincial Parliament for London Centre in the 1975 provincial election.
 Less than one year later, he campaigned for the leadership of the party following Robert Nixon's resignation.
 Despite his inexperience, Peterson nevertheless came within 45 votes of defeating Stuart Smith on the third and final ballot of a delegated convention held on January 25, 1976.
 Smith presented an image of an articulate intellectual who some delegates said reminded them of Pierre Trudeau while Peterson came across as similar to then Premier Bill Davis.
-Convention delegates also thought that Peterson, at 31 years old, was too young and his convention address which he later characterized as the "worst speech in modern political history" came across as stilted and over rehearsed.
+Convention delegates also thought that Peterson, a neophyte MPP at 31 years old, was too young and his convention address which he later characterized as the "worst speech in modern political history" came across as stilted and over rehearsed.

 Peterson was re-elected in the provincial elections of 1977 and 1981.
-He ran for the Liberal leadership a second time after Smith resigned in 1982.
+He ran again for the Liberal leadership in 1982, after Smith resigned.

 The convention was held on February 21, 1982.
 This time his convention speech was better.
 Although not very inspiring, it was viewed as 'statesmanlike' and effective.
 He won on the second ballot defeating the more left-leaning Sheila Copps with 55% of the vote.
 In his acceptance speech Peterson said that he would move party to the 'vibrant middle, the radical centre', and stressed economic growth as a way to increase support for social services.
 Observers from the other parties felt he was trying to move the Liberal party more to the right, away from values that Smith promoted.